A ‘severe’ Earth-bound solar storm could bring northern lights far south

 The surge of solar particles for this anticipated geomagnetic storm came from a coronal mass ejection, a large explosion of plasma from the sun’s surface, that left the sun Tuesday evening.
 Satellite data shows the particles are headed directly toward Earth at speeds of 750 to 800 miles per second.
 The surge could arrive as early as Thursday morning to midday, and could extend into Friday.

-Forecasters won’t know the strength and timing of the coronal mass ejection until satellites observe it about 1 million miles away – giving about an hour or less lead time for us on Earth.
+Forecasters won’t know the exact strength and timing of this coronal mass ejection until satellites observe it about 1 million miles away – giving about an hour or less lead time for us on Earth.

-The event is the second geomagnetic this week, which brought aurora sightings to the northern half of the United States on Sunday and Monday.
-The “strong” storm (ranked 3 out of 5 in severity) was weaker than it was predicted to hit, but it still brought aurora down to Maryland and other southern states.- – -
+The event is the second geomagnetic storm this week, after one that brought aurora sightings to the northern half of the United States on Sunday and Monday.
+The “strong” storm (ranked 3 out of 5 in severity) was weaker than it was predicted to be, but it still brought the aurora down to Maryland and other Southern states.
+NOAA said there were “no significant impacts” to communication systems from the storm.

 When and where will be the best places to see the northern lights?

-Clear skies should make for a good show for the Mid-Atlantic and Midwest from the early morning hours Thursday through largely Friday morning.
+Clear skies should make for a good show for the Mid-Atlantic and Midwest from the early morning hours Thursday to Friday.
 The Northeast and Pacific Northwest may have cloudier skies.

 How will this affect communications systems or the power grid during Hurricane Milton?

-On its website, NOAA stated a severe storm of this level (ranked 4 out of 5) could cause widespread voltage control problems.
-Spacecraft may also experience surface charging and tracking problems, satellite navigation could be degraded for hours and low-frequency radio navigation could be disrupted.
+On its website, NOAA stated that a severe storm of this level (ranked 4 out of 5) could cause widespread voltage control problems.
+Spacecraft may also experience surface charging and tracking problems, satellite navigation could be degraded for hours, and low-frequency radio navigation could be disrupted.

 NOAA rarely issues watches for severe geomagnetic storms, putting out just two in the past two decades.
 The last watch was issued for a storm in May 2024, which ended up increasing in severity (ranked 5 out of 5) and brought aurora throughout the United States.
-Planes rerouted because of radio signal interference, power systems experienced voltage irregularities, and some GPS systems stopped working.
+Planes rerouted because of radio signal interference, and power systems experienced voltage irregularities.
+Some GPS systems stopped working, including precision GPS systems that were off by feet.
 Starlink and Amazon satellites were also put in safe mode and moved out of orbit.

+Any emergency response systems operating in certain wavelengths or bands should be alert of the incoming solar storm, Dahl said in the news conference Wednesday.
+Some systems may be affected, and some won’t.
+NOAA will be briefing FEMA again on Thursday.